espocrm/documentation/administration/formula.md

 ```

+## Arguments

+### LINK

+A name of the relationship.
+Available link names can be found at Administration > Entity Manager > ... > Relationships.

+### ATTRIBUTE

+Attribute name usually is the same as a system field name.
+Fields are listed in Entity Manager > ... > Fields.

+Attribute names must be wrapped in quotes.
+E.g. `'assignedUserId'`.

+Field types having multiple attributes:
+* Link fields have two attributes: fieldId, fieldName.
+* Link-Multiple fields have two attributes: fieldIds, fieldNames.
+* Link-Parent fields have tree attributes: fieldId, fieldType, fieldName.

+### ENTITY_TYPE

+ENTITY_TYPE list is available at Administration > Entity Manager.

+### FILTER

+A name of a filter pre-defined in the system.
+Usually it is defined in Select Manager class.
+Developers can define own filters in a custom Select Manager class.

+For non-developers it's possible to apply a [list report](../user-guide/reports.md) as a filter.
+First, you need to create Report Filter (at Administration page).
+Then you can use: `entity\sumRelated('opportunities', 'amountConverted', 'reportFilter5c41a0a396f66725d')`, where '5c41a0a396f66725d' is an ID of Report Filter record, that you can obtain from a URL.

 ## Using formula in Workflows

 You can utilize formula in workflow conditions and actions.
 See [workflows documentation](workflows.md) for more information.